-- establishing the empirical facts (the intonational systems of many spoken Arabic dialects are not yet described) so as to determine the nature and degree of prosodic variation across Arabic dialects, and
+- establishing the empirical facts so as to determine the nature and degree of prosodic variation within and between varieties of a language,

-- pursuing the theoretical implications of the observed variation in the context of a general cross-linguistic typology of prosodic variation (particularly at the syntax-phonology interface).
+- pursuing the theoretical implications of the observed variation in the context of a general cross-linguistic typology of prosodic variation (including at the syntax-phonology interface), and

-The Intonational Variation in Arabic project is adapting methodology used to document intonational variation in English, to generate a public-access corpus of Arabic speech, using a parallel set of sentences, stories and conversations, recorded with 18-24 year olds in five regions of the Arab world.
-Additional data from older speakers (50+) and in nearby cities will reveal changes in progress and local variation.
+The Intonational Variation in Arabic project adapted methodology previously used to document intonational variation in English, to generate an open-access corpus of Arabic speech, using a parallel set of sentences, stories and conversations, recorded with 18-30 year olds in eight geograpphically defined spoken Arab dialects.
+In one dialect (Moroccan) additional data from older speakers (40-60 years) and from bilinguals will reveal changes in progress and local variation.
 Detailed prosodic transcription will yield intonational descriptions of individual dialects and cross-dialectal comparisons, for use by linguists, learners and teachers of Arabic and other users.

 - Towards a better understanding of the needs of English learners of other languages: are English listeners 'stress deaf'?
-(January-July 2012)
+(2012)

 - Prosodic Variation in Arabic (2008-2010)

-Based on original fieldwork data collected in Yemen, this project is permitting description of the intonational patterns of Yemeni Arabic for the first time, for comparison with the results of prior work on Egyptian Arabic.
+Based on original fieldwork data collected in Yemen, this project resulted in the first description of the intonational patterns of Yemeni Arabic, for comparison with the results of prior work on Egyptian Arabic.
 The project hosted the Intonational Variation in Arabic workshop in 2009 and served as the pilot study for the larger Intonational Variation in Arabic project.